project-open-data/project-open-data.github.io/catalog.md

 Inclusion of the Public Data Listing as a Record
 ------------------------------------------------

 Each 'data.json' catalog file should include a record for the data asset that is the data catalog itself.
-Contact Name and Contact Email can be used to provide a PoC for the 'data.json' efforts;  Data Standard (_conformsTo_) can be used to clarify which version of the common core metadata schema the agency is currently using; and Last Update can be used to indicate the date when the Public Data Listing was last modified.
+Contact Name and Contact Email can be used to provide a PoC for the 'data.json' efforts;  Data Standard (_conformsTo_) can be used to clarify which version of the Project Open Data metadata schema the agency is currently using; and Last Update can be used to indicate the date when the Public Data Listing was last modified.

 Presentation
 ------------